-In addition to the annual community meeting, the LACDA may also involve the public in community advisory meetings and/or attend other meetings to inform the public on specific CDBG or HOME funded programs.
-Upon request by a Supervisorial District or the public, the LACDA may attend regularly scheduled meetings by various nonprofit or civic organizations to inform them of available CDBG-funded programs as well as the availability of funding within their geographic area.
+In addition to the annual community meeting, the LACDA may also involve the public in community advisory meetings and/or attend other meetings to inform the public about specific CDBG- or HOME-funded programs.
+Upon request by a Supervisorial District or the public, the LACDA may attend regularly scheduled meetings by various nonprofit or civic organizations to inform them of available CDBG-funded programs, as well as the availability of funding within their geographic area.